Viktor Löwenfeld

-Player career
+Playing career

 Löwenfeld played in the defence of Austrian clubs between 1909 and 1918 at the time he was selected for the Austrian football side of Austria-Hungary.
 One of the clubs was Wiener Amateur Sportverein, the current FK Austria Wien.
 By 1922 he was playing in Yugoslavia in Zagreb.

 Managerial career

 In 1925 he was coaching HŠK Concordia in Yugoslavia.
 At the 1928 Summer Olympics, Löwenfeld made his entrance as manager of the Belgian football team.
 With this team he reached the quarter-finals, and he would keep coaching the team until 1930.
 In that year he changed the national squad for Antwerp FC, which he led to the Belgian title in his first season as head coach.
 In total, he was Antwerp's manager during 4 seasons.